Marie Skłodowska-Curie Actions (MSCA) offer funding for PhD students to study across Europe.

 For more information, read our guide to Erasmus+ PhD funding.

-Though Erasmus Mundus is being phased out, a select number of programmes are still available for the year 2017-2018.
+Though Erasmus Mundus is being phased out, a select number of programmes are still available.

 A full list of available doctorates can be found here.